Article I: Denomination

 The Vice-President will work closely with the President and will take on various duties determined by the needs of the organization in consultation with the President.

 Should the President be unable to fulfill the duties of the office, the Vice-President will complete the term.

 The Executive Committee shall appoint any committees that it deems necessary to carry out its work.

-These by-laws were approved at the MLA Convention in New York, December 27, 1983.
-They were amended at the MLA Convention in San Francisco, December 29, 1987; at the MLA Conventions: Chicago, December 29, 1990; New York, December 29, 1992; and December 1995; Washington, December 29, 1996; Toronto, December 29, 1998, Chicago, December 28, 1999, in 2004 and in 2007 by paper ballot, and in December 2014 by electronic voting.
+These by-laws were approved during the MLA Convention at New York in December 1983.
+They were amended during the MLA Conventions at San Francisco in December 1987; at Chicago in December 1990; at New York in December 1992 and December 1995; at Washington in December 1996; at Toronto in December 1998; at Chicago in December 1999, 2004 and 2007; by paper ballot in December 2014; and by electronic voting in February 2021.